 (b) order that any such payment in respect of metal content shall not be taken into account, or shall be taken into account only to a specified extent, in calculating the amount payable for the purposes of the limitation.

-[(11) repealed]
+[(11) deleted]

 [Section 18 amended by No. 55 of 2004 s.
 710.]